 Any analog controls that are added should include connections to the 3.3V and GND pins.
-Do not use the 5V pins or
+Do not use the 5V pins or there will be...trouble.

-XOUT and YOUT from a joystick can connect to analog pins A0 and A1.
+XOUT and YOUT from a joystick can connect to analog pins AO and A1.